rymdport/gobinupd/README.md

 ## Usage

 Simply run `gobinupd` to automatically update all installed tools.
+No path needs to be specified.

+**Flags:**
-- Optionally, pass `--release` to build without debug information for smaller binaries.
+- Pass `--release` to build without debug information for smaller binaries.
-- Optionally, pass `--verbose` to print more information about the update process.
+- Pass `--verbose` to print more information about the update process.